TerminalAddict/ta.com-website/_posts/2021-05-12-Making-a-Service-Worker-refresh-properly.md

 Now when new data is found on this website, a prompt is offered to the user, instead of hoping the user might come back later to see the new content.

+### Give me some feedback
+As I mentioned, I'd love to hear people's thoughts.
+Service workers are very polarising in the web community, some hate them, some love them.
+And everyone that uses them, seem to use them differently.

+So drop me a message if you've got something to share.